Maltese in an Apartment

 Can a Maltese live in an apartment?
 Malteses can adapt well to apartment living.
 Their small size and moderate energy levels make them more suitable for smaller spaces.

-With a typical weight of 4-7 lbs and lifespan of 12-15 yrs, the Maltese requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 4-7 lbs and lifespan of 12-15 yrs, the Maltese benefits from care tailored to its physical and behavioral profile.
 The following sections address key owner concerns.

 Space Requirements

-Breed characteristics offer a useful starting point, though every pet develops its own individual quirks.
+Breed traits give you a general idea, but every pet has its own personality.
 Malteses with moderate energy levels strike a good balance between activity and relaxation.

 Noise Level